 Public or bank holidays may impact these timeframes.

-Businesses repeatedly late to pay for shifts breach Supp's Terms and may be removed from Supp.
+Businesses repeatedly late to pay for shifts breach Supp's Terms and may be removed from Supp's community.

-Businesses failing to pay for shifts also breach Supp’s Terms and may also be referred to external bodies for investigation.
-They will be removed from Supp.
+Businesses who fail to pay Workers they engaged through Supp breach Supp’s Terms and may also be referred to external bodies for investigation.
+They will be removed from Supp's community.

 Supp shifts have a minimum duration of 2 hours.